Panzer IV: Romania

+Syria

 While their numbers remain uncertain, Syria received around 60 Panzers that were refurbished in France between 1950 and 1952, followed by 50 others purchased from Czechoslovakia in 1954, per the Czechoslovakia-Syria arms deal.
 A Soviet 12.7mm DShK machine gun on an anti-aircraft mount was retrofitted on the cupola.
 These ex-German tanks were used to shell Israeli settlements below the Golan Heights, together with Soviet-supplied T-34s, and were fired upon in 1965 during the Water War by Israeli Super Sherman and Centurion tanks.
 Syria received 17 Panzer IVs from Spain, with these seeing combat during the Six-Day War in 1967.
-Panzer IVs also participated in 1973 Yom Kippur War, with some were dug in as pillboxes.
-Several of Syria's Panzer IVs were captured by the Israeli Army and donated to the Yad La-Shiryon museum.
-The AAF Tank Museum in Danville, Virginia, later traded a US M5 Stuart light tank to the Latrun museum for one of the Czechoslovak-origin Panzer IVs, which is now an exhibit there.
+Panzer IVs also participated in 1973 Yom Kippur War, with some dug in as pillboxes.
+Several of Syria's Panzer IVs were captured by the Israeli Army and donated to the Yad La-Shiryon museum, which later traded an Ausf H from this collection to the American Armored Foundation Tank Museum in Danville, Virginia in exchange for an M5 Stuart.

+Turkey

 In addition, Turkey was a buyer, with 35 Panzer IVs received until 4 May 1944 in exchange for some chromium ore.
 Delivery began with the Ausf.
 G and probably went on with Ausf.
 H versions.
 Other sources state only 15 to 22 tanks were delivered in 1943, all of the Ausf G version.